How to Ship Baked Goods

 How to Package Baked Goods for Shipping

-Follow these general guidelines to package baked goods for shipping:
+Follow these general guidelines to package baked goods for shipping and upgrade your small business shipping services:

 - Cool baked goods before packing them.
-You should only package cooled baked goods.
+You should only package cooled baked goods to prevent moisture build-up.

 - Leave no wiggle room.
 Fill any voids in the box with bubble packaging or foam.